 - Supplementary materials - used to promote comprehension and support students with acquiring new concepts.
 Some supplementary materials might include illustrations, charts, manipulatives, and realia (real life objects). - Instructional delivery - the way we choose to deliver the lesson.
-For example, before presenting new content, a teacher might activate prior knowledge, identify misconceptions, or review previously taught content (i.e., pre-teach vocabulary, review word walls, word maps, identify cognates, and modeling/demonstration). - Tasks - Assign tasks based on the student's current level of language proficiency to foster language development (natural order hypothesis).
+For example, before presenting new content, a teacher might activate prior knowledge, identify misconceptions, or review previously taught content (i.e., pre-teach vocabulary, review word walls, word maps\, identify cognates, and modeling/demonstration). - Tasks - Assign tasks based on the student's current level of language proficiency.
 Being cognizant of students' language proficiency levels and selecting appropriate tasks or activities will provide the linguistic accommodations needed to ensure success.

-see the many benefits of a word map in this slide show.
+\see the many benefits of a word map in this slide show.